insect-biome-atlas/happ/README.md

 #### Consensus taxonomy

 Once the ASVs have been clustered into OTU clusters, the workflow will attempt to assign a consensus taxonomy to each cluster.
 This is done by comparing the taxonomic assignments of the ASVs in the cluster starting from the lowest taxonomic rank and moving up until a consensus is reached.
 The consensus is reached when the sum of the abundance weighted assignments for a taxon is equal to or greater than a certain threshold (configurable by the `consensus_threshold` parameter in the config, default is 80%).
 The consensus taxonomy is then assigned to the cluster.
 The `consensus_ranks` parameter in the config file specifies the taxonomic ranks to use when assigning consensus taxonomy.
 The default is `["Family", "Genus", "Species"]` which means that the workflow will only attempt to assign a consensus using these ranks.

+> [!IMPORTANT]
+> The ranks specified with `consensus_ranks:` must be present in the taxonomic
+> assignments file used as input to the workflow.
+If a rank is missing from the
+> taxonomic assignments file, the workflow will not be able to assign a
+> consensus taxonomy at that rank.
+If you are using a custom taxonomic
+> assignments file, make sure that it contains the ranks specified in the
+> `consensus_ranks:` parameter.

 As an example, if a cluster contains 3 ASVs with the following taxonomic assignments and total sum of counts across samples: